seahorn/clam/README.md

   in terms of expressiveness to keep them tractable.

 - The backward analysis is too experimental and it requires more work.

+- Reasoning about memory relies heavily on `sea-dsa` which is context- and field-sensitive pointer analysis but flow-insensitive.